truongkimson/pwned-shop/README.md

 # pwned-shop

 Pwned Shop is an online shopping website which sells Steam games.
+The website is currently hosted on Azure App Service and can be accessed here<a href='https://pwned-shop.azurewebsites.net/'>here</a>

+The website might take around 5s to load since the instance is running on free plan.

 # MacOS SQL server configuration